Millsondylan/quantum-risk-coach/FEATURES_SUMMARY.md

 ## 🚀 Ready for Production

-All features have been successfully implemented and integrated into the TradeMind AI platform.
+All features have been successfully implemented and integrated into the Quantum Risk Coach platform.
 The application is:

 - ✅ **Fully Functional**: All components work together
 - ✅ **TypeScript Compliant**: No type errors